your soon-to-be FAVORITE consultant

 Over the years, Susan has written for and managed communications projects for Fortune 500 companies, nonprofits, healthcare systems, educational institutions and government agencies.
 Clients have included Shell, Harris County Precinct 4, Harris County Hospital District, the University of Houston, ExxonMobil and the United Way of the Texas Gulf Coast.

 In 2018, Susan traded the heat and humidity of the South for the crisp, cool, tragically hip Pacific Northwest.
 Today, she creates amongst 75-foot-tall evergreens from her office in the woods.
-Susan keeps her mind clear and her body fit hiking the mountainous terrain, pulled by three overly exuberant canines.
+Susan keeps her mind clear and her body fit hiking the mountainous terrain, pulled by three overly exuberant canines, and enjoys teaching a dance fitness class at her neighborhood community center.
 Her favorite evenings are those spent in laughter with her husband and two teenagers at a family meal in town or, even better, around an outdoor fire.